kaizoku-oh/zephyr-app-workspace/README.md

 - [ ] Add debouncing mechanism to Button class

-- [ ] Add an IoT app that reads die temperature, store it in NVS, retrieve it, format it then send it

 - [ ] Add OTA update example

 - [ ] Add lambda callback to Button class